Mother Teresa’s Life and Legacy

-A few years ago I went to Peoria Illinois for medical training for a new job.
+A few years ago I went to Peoria, Illinois, for training for a new job.
 I had never been there before so one afternoon I did some exploring.

 I came across this magnificent church